stonepros/stone/doc/stonefs/mds-config-ref.rst

 ``mds_dir_max_commit_size``

-:Description: The maximum size of a directory update before Ceph breaks it into
+:Description: The maximum size of a directory update before Stone breaks it into
               smaller transactions (MB).

 :Type:  32-bit Integer